"You're not done until you're bleeding." The sentence sums up pretty well what went on at this year's Tamarack Takeover, in Carlsbad, California.

-If you catch a couple of waves, run over a few kids and manage to escape uninjured, then you may consider yourself a lucky guy.
+If you catch a couple of waves, run over a few kids, and manage to escape uninjured, you may consider yourself lucky.

 The surf carnage had its casualties.
 A few courageous wave riders got their faces bashed in by the soft top board army, and one soldier injured his knee.